-Lesbian, gay, bisexual, transgender, and queer (LGBT or LGBTQ) people struggle with mental health issues at higher rates than their heterosexual peers.1 They face multiple stressors such as homophobia and discrimination, issues around coming out, communicating with family, and finding a peer group.
+Lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) people struggle with mental health issues at higher rates than their heterosexual peers.1 They face multiple stressors such as homophobia and discrimination, issues around coming out, communicating with family, and finding a peer group.
 Finding a therapist that is openly LGBTQ, LGBTQ friendly, or specializes in LGBTQ issues can help validate a clients experience and make them feel heard.

-Why Finding a LGBT Therapist Is So Important
+Why Finding a LGBTIA+ Therapist Is So Important

-Mental health disorders are much more prevalent for LGBTQ individuals due to multiple factors including discrimination in society, social stigma, lack of support, and internalized homophobia.
-In a 2017 Harvard School of Public Health survey of 489 LGBT members across the US it was found that 57% of all LGBT people have experienced slurs, 57% of those surveyed had they themselves or had family members that were threatened or non-sexually harassed, and 51% have experienced violence because of their sexuality or gender identity.3 Alarming as these statistics may be, they show that LGBTQ people are more likely to face experiences and traumas that lead to a greater likelihood of developing a mental health disorder.
+Mental health disorders are much more prevalent for LGBTQ+ individuals due to multiple factors including discrimination in society, social stigma, lack of support, and internalized homophobia.
+In a 2017 Harvard School of Public Health survey of 489 LGBTQ+ members across the US it was found that 57% of all LGBTQ+ people have experienced slurs, 57% of those surveyed had they themselves or had family members that were threatened or non-sexually harassed, and 51% have experienced violence because of their sexuality or gender identity.3 Alarming as these statistics may be, they show that LGBTQ+ people are more likely to face experiences and traumas that lead to a greater likelihood of developing a mental health disorder.

 The study found that of 37 gay and bisexual men, compared to 1,239 heterosexual men, one-year prevalence rates were reported for the following disorders: